-Wildfire Information and Resources
+Wildfire Safety and Recovery

 Wildfires in northern California fueled by arid conditions and fanned by high winds have killed more than 40 people and laid waste to some 200,000 acres—including Napa Valley wineries—larger than the area of New York City.